DarthAngel/Bank-Code-Challenge/README.md

 TODO:

-For persistence we could have used Core Data.
+For persistance we could have used Core Data.
-For code checking we could hace used XCTEST.
+We could also have added unit tests for all the extension functions and webservice class.